+Strategic Plan for Instructional Technology for of The University of Montana, 2008

+A report of the

+Academic Instructional Technology Committee

 Executive Summary

 The Academic Instructional Technology Committee was reconstituted in January, 2008 as an advisory committee to the Provost for Academic Affairs and to the CIO.
 The initial charge was to devise a statement of strategic issues facing Academic Affairs at UM.
 This report pro vides a brief background of a similar 2003 report as a benchmark for progress in Academic IT.